martinpro1000/Timer/README.md

 # Timer
-A java program with costum gui, created by martinpro1000 (github)
+A java timer with costum gui, created by martinpro1000 (github)

 ## Support